-I have experience designing surveys, estimating population parameters, simulating population dynamics, and modeling habitat for grouse, shore birds, songbirds, and Florida manatees.
-I apply structured decision making to help natural resource managers and to prioritize decision-relevant uncertainties for research investments.
+I have experience designing surveys, estimating population parameters, simulating population dynamics, and modeling habitats for grouse, shorebirds, songbirds, and Florida manatees.
+I apply structured decision-making to help natural resource managers and prioritize decision-relevant uncertainties for research investments.
 I manage the Forest Wildlife Research Group for the Minnesota Department of Natural Resources; the group is responsible for surveys and research for game species in the forested portions of Minnesota.

 Kouffeld, M. J., M. A. Larson, and R. J. Gutiérrez.
 2013.
 Selection of landscapes by male ruffed grouse during peak abundance.
 Journal of Wildlife Management 77(6):1192–1201.

 McGowan, C. P., M. C. Runge, and M. A. Larson.
 Incorporating parametric uncertainty into population viability analysis models.
 Biological Conservation 144(5):1400–1408.